Moscow Jewish Film Festival

 The Moscow Jewish Film Festival is an annual international film festival.
 It aims to gather in the program features, documentaries, shorts and animated films on the subject of Jewish culture, history and national identity and contemporary problems.
 In 2015, Moscow joined a list of cities that celebrate this festival.

 History

+A precursor to the festival was a Jewish film festival held in Moscow in 1990, as an offshoot of the San Francisco Jewish Film Festival.
+The San Francisco festival directors Deborah Kaufman and Janis Plotkin, presented a week of films at the festival, the largest Jewish cultural event in the history of the Soviet Union.
+The festival faced issues with Moscow city official refusing to rent out movie theaters for the festival, citing fear of demonstrations from ultra-right nationalists.
+Kaufman and Plot, who had raised $225,000 for the festival appealed to senators Alan Cranston, Pete Wilson and Ron Dellums, member of the Member of the U.S. House of Representatives to resolve the crisis.
+The festival was ultimately housed at four large movie theatres in the city.
+The festival included screenings of Louis Malle's Au Revoir Les Enfants, Paul Mazursky's Enemies, A Love Story (based on the novel of the same name by Isaac Bashevis Singer, Joan Micklin Silver's Crossing Delancey,.
+The documentary, Isaac in America: A Journey with Isaac Bashevis Singer, was also shown.

 2015

 The first Moscow Jewish Film Festival was held from June 14 to 17, 2015, at Moscow's Jewish Museum and Tolerance Center, a Documentary film center and cinema GUM.
 The festival was organized by Vanya Bowden, Rusina Lekuh, and Egor Odintsov.
 Sponsored by the Federation of Jewish Communities of Russia, the Jewish Museum and Tolerance Center, Jewish Agency for Israel, UJA-Federation of New York, Roskino, and Ark Pictures.
 The jury was chaired by writer-director Konstantin Fam, and the other members were Rabbi Alexander Boroda, president of the Federation of Jewish Communities of Russia; Catherine Mtsituridze, television presenter, film critic and head of Roskino; Alexander Kott, director, screenwriter and producer, and Ruslan Sorokin - writer and producer.
 The festival program included 21 films.
 The total number of people who attended screenings and educational events of the Festival exceeded 2,500.